 The restructuring of the former Oostergasfabriek located in Amsterdam created space for housing, shops, a music- and a sports centre.
-Architects ZJA in association with BAM utiliteits bouw developed a design for the sports centre in a ‘design & build commission’.
+The architectural office ZJA in association with BAM utiliteits bouw developed a design for the sports centre in a ‘design & build commission’.

 In order to keep the buildable area of the sports centre as small as possible we chose to combine the building functions over multiple levels with two entrances linked by a central hall, which also provides access to all functions within the building.